andrewrgoss/andrewrgoss.com/content/about.md

 ![Reed Elsevier](/img/Reed_Elsevier_logo.png "Reed Elsevier")
 ![Taco Bell](/img/TB_logo.png "Taco Bell")
 ![Universal Technical Institute](/img/UTI_logo.jpg "Universal Technical Institute")

+I'm currently a manager on the Media Systems and Technology team at <a href="http://www.digitaslbi.com/us" target="_blank">DigitasLBi</a>, where I work continuously on the following things to help deliver our value proposition:

+* Business intelligence development.
+My focus is on distilling business rules/workflows and translating these into code.
+This involves a lot of data modeling work under close coordination with client teams.
+* Automation engineering.
+This is where I automate common work patterns and tedious data-oriented tasks.
+This frees up internal analysts to work more efficiently and focus energies on deeper, more challenging insights.
+And to do so with clean, manageable data.
+* API and data integrations.
+This is where I work to combine many disparate sources into a holistic view of the client's marketing ecosystem and its touchpoints with each intended audience member.
+For instance, I've utilized real-time data, such as weather APIs, to enable customized marketing offers.

+We also support various applications, data visualization tools, and host server environments.

+I go beyond just coding and setting up automated processes.
+I work to understand the data too and identify anomalies.
+As the architect in setting everything up, I have a different level of understanding.
+It's my job to call things out and facilitate communication rather than discovering an issue 8 months down the road.

+Prior to this, I spent 3.5 years at <a href="http://www.quickpivot.com" target="_blank">QuickPivot</a>, a marketing automation software company.

 Early in my career, I gained experience building out marketing campaigns using automation platforms such as <a href="https://www.marketo.com" target="_blank">Marketo</a>,
 <a href="https://www.oracle.com/marketingcloud/products/cross-channel/marketing-to-businesses.html" target="_blank">Eloqua</a> (acquired by Oracle), and <a href="http://marketing.teradata.com" target="_blank">Aprimo</a> (acquired by Teradata).
 I developed core consulting skills in interfacing directly with clients and being able to summarize and present key performance metrics.
 I also gravitated towards wanting to further understand the backend functionality behind these marketing technologies and quickly showed an aptitude for it.